-express special office of apostle to the Gentiles, and whatever work was done of the commission, &#8220;Go ye into all nations&#8221; (Gentiles) was done, as presented to us in Scripture, actually by somebody else specially and extraordinarily raised up for the purpose.
+express special office of apostle to the Gentiles, and whatever work was done of the commission, "Go ye into all nations" (Gentiles) was done, as presented to us in Scripture, actually by somebody else specially and extraordinarily raised up for the purpose.
 Thus, whatever grace and power from Him that was glorified might effect, this dispensation as well as any other failed and broke off in the very outset; and in point of fact the gospel has never been preached in all the world, nor all nations discipled to this day, but the church which was gathered has departed from the faith of the gospel, and gone away backward, so as to be as bad or worse than the heathen.

-But the point which is proved in this is not merely that it is in a bad state now, but that like all others it broke down in the commencement&#8212;no sooner fully established than it proved a failure.
+But the point which is proved in this is not merely that it is in a bad state now, but that like all others it broke down in the commencement -- no sooner fully established than it proved a failure.
 This does not touch upon the faithfulness of God, but exalts it, as in the case of the Jews, where their lie abounded to the glory of God.
 The remnant have been preserved all through, and according to the measure of grace and faith have prospered, or have been raised up from depression according to the counsels of God; but the dispensation was gone.
 We belong to a better glory.
 Nor, this being brought in as the object of desire, can the believer seek other or old things and earthly arrangements.
-And as he cannot desire, so neither does Scripture present the restoration of a dispensation; it never justifies its actual condition; and though grace and faith may, as I have said, effect revivals during the long-suffering of God, the dispensation, as such, is actually gone, that the glory of the principle contained in it may shine forth in the hands of Messiah.
-The attempt to set this dispensation on another footing, as to its continuance, than those dispensations which have failed already, not only shews ignorance of the principles of God&#8217;s dealings, for the calling of God was always by grace true (and if it were it never could make way for that which is to come under Messiah), but it is actually negatived by the assertion, that it stands on the same ground as to this with the Jewish&#8212; &#8220;if thou continue in his goodness: otherwise, thou *also* shalt be cut off.&#8221;
+And as he cannot desire, so neither does Scripture present the restoration of a dispensation; it never justifies its actual condition; and though grace and faith may, as I have said, effect revivals during the long-suffering of God, the dispensation, as such, is actually gone, that the glory of the principle contained in it may shine forth in the hands of.
+Messiah.
+The attempt to set this dispensation on another footing, as to its continuance, than those dispensations which have failed already, not only shews ignorance of the principles of God's dealings, for the calling of God was always by grace true (and if it were it never could make way for that which is to come under Messiah), but it is actually negatived by the assertion, that it stands on the same ground as to this with the Jewish -- "if thou continue in his goodness: otherwise, thou *also* shalt be cut off".

-When He is come who can bind Satan himself, so that his power in the world shall be set aside, and not merely the testimony of the Lord&#8217;s power maintained there, then shall there be continuance, until, for the accomplishment of the purposes of God, and the final separation of evil and good, he
+When He is come who can bind Satan himself, so that his power in the world shall be set aside, and not merely the testimony of the Lord's power maintained there, then shall there be continuance, until, for the accomplishment of the purposes of God, and the final separation of evil and good, he